-The Board consists of 6 persons.
+The Board consists of 7 persons.
 The salary of the members of the Board is not changeable.
-In 2010 it amounted to LVL'000 148.
+In 2011 it amounted to LVL'000 168.
 The salary of other Bank's risk profile affecting employees is also not changeable.
-In 2010 it amounted to LVL'000 115.
+In 2011 it amounted to LVL'000 184.

-In 2010 the salary of 37 Bank's risk profile non-affecting employees consists of fixed component and a variable component.
-The fixed component contained the funds of LVL'000 279, while the variable component contained the funds of LVL'000 3.
+In 2011 the salary of 74 Bank's risk profile non-affecting employees consists of fixed component and a variable component.
+The fixed component contained the funds of LVL'000 496, while the variable component contained the funds of LVL'000 12.
+In 2011 none of the employees, with whom the Bank terminated the employment relationship, received a severance pay.